 Sound is the most important part of home theater but positioning these speakers slightly wrong will give you a dull movie experience.
 The sound of all the speakers combined should hit you at the same time and there should be no delay in the sound of any speaker in the layout.
 So, how to place them and distance them to have the best experience?

-Each set of channel speakers should be the same distance apart from each other like they are from you.
+At A Glance: Each set of channel speakers should be the same distance apart from each other like they are from you.
 If you are 8ft away then they must be 8ft away from each other as well.
-It should be placed in a distance that creates a virtual triangle with your seating area and among themselves.
+It should be placed at a distance that creates a virtual triangle with your seating area and among themselves.

 For surround side speakers you should break this virtual triangle rule and place them 8ft from your seating area.

 Stick to the article as well will identify the sweet spots and angles for each speaker’s channel in the theater room.

 |Speaker Channel||Distance From Seating & Between Them||Angle With Seating|

 |Rear left and right speakers||8ft||120°|

 Each speaker’s channel should be equidistance from your seating area.
 If your center channel speaker is 8ft away from you then each speaker’s channel should be 8ft away from you.
 But each speaker’s angle should be varied from the other.
 Also, the distance between them should be 8ft.

 Because if you place the LCR speakers in a row then the sound experience will be not great.
 That’s why follow my diagram below to have the best speaker placement possible.